 Chain select (javascript)

 Sometimes you have two select boxes and you want to fill the second one with options depending on the user's selection in the first box.
-This demo just uses javascript.
-It can also be done with AJAX if you need to get the options from a database.
+And then maybe you need a third box, or even a fourth (and so on).

 Here's what I'm talking about: